kehantan/labbook/docs/buffers_solutions/lb_broth.rst

 #.
 In a 2 L Erlenmeyer flask, dissolve 12.5 g of LB powder in 500 mL distilled water.
 Cover the mouth of the flask with aluminium foil.
 #.
 Autoclave.
 120 C, 15 mins.
 #.
-Wait until the LB broth cools down, then add 500 uL of Kanamycin stock solution into LB broth.
+Wait until the LB broth cools down to room temperature, then add Kanamycin into LB broth to final concentration of 30 ug/mL.
 #.
 Cover the mouth of the flask with aluminium foil and store on bench.

 *Small volume*